pkoppstein/JESS/README.md

 as the [Wiki Home Page](https://bitbucket.org/pkoppstein/jess/wiki/Home) of this repository)
 * JESS.jq, a reference implementation of a conformance checker, written in [jq](https://stedolan.github.io/jq/)
-* JESS, a wrapper script for JESS.jq.
+* JESS, a wrapper script for JESS.jq
+* supporting documentation.

 ## Table of Contents